hunterpankey/baseball-game-translations-site/src/games/Prospi/Prospi20242025/Modes/Star-Player/General/Setting-Practice-Orders.md

   - Physical ({% jisho "フィジカル" %})
   - General Practice ({% jisho "総合練習" %})

-4. **Practice intensity and fatigue:** You can select how intense you workout, with more intense workouts leading to greater gains but also making your player more tired.
+4. **Practice intensity and fatigue:** You can select how intense you work out, with more intense workouts leading to greater gains but also making your player more tired.
 ![the fatigue-intensity block on the practice page][2] In the block above, I have the middle intensity level selected.
 Below, I have zero fatigue, which gives me the very happy mood.
 As days go by and fatigue accumulates, mood will decrease.
 Below the fatigue and mood bar is 「{% jishoSearch "10試合経過時の疲労目安" %}」, telling me that after 10 games, I'll accumulate 15% fatigue.
 Through other means, the player can get into better fitness levels so that higher intensity practices and playing in games doesn't fatigue the player as much.
 1. **Practice intensity options:** You can choose how strong to practice, affecting the practice benefits and fatigue accumulation.